 “To say we took it a step further might be considered an understatement.
 We built a genetically enhanced organic robot.
 Our model being the octopus.”

 So, that’s what all this was about, that’s what they did in the last twenty years.
 I needed to ask what it amounted to, where would such robots be used.
 John only needed to show me how the world had changed, but I had a feeling I knew.
 Life had taken the helm again, it could handle more complex tasks.
 Millions of years of evolution and our ability to eventually break down its codes brought about a new age, the age of organic machines.

 There was a lot I still needed to learn, but I had time and a new life.
 I would need to grow into this new world, adapt to its culture and this unimaginable change, with life leading the way—I let it sink in.

 We left the Hopkins Marine Station and returned to the Monterey Bay Aquarium, our table was waiting.

-John had reserved a table at the Ocean’s Edge Galleries beside the Kelp Forest, a magnificent view of the kelps stretching up through the water to the sunlight above.
+John had reserved a table at the Ocean’s Edge Galleries beside the Kelp Forest.
+A magnificent view of the kelps stretched up through the water to the sunlight above.
 I felt as though the future had brought me back and it only took twenty years.